XmingHsueh/KR-SAES/README.md

-# Surrogate-Assisted Evolutionary Search with Competitive Knowledge Transfer for Expensive Optimization
+# Surrogate-Assisted Search with Competitive Knowledge Transfer for Expensive Optimization

-This repository provides the source code of SAES-CKT, including six competitive knowledge transfer-based SAEAs formed by three surrogate models and two types of acquisition methods (i.e., preselection and iteration).
+This repository provides the source code of surrogate-assisted search with competitive knowledge transfer (SAS-CKT) based on six backbone optimizers.